-The Learning Environment Committee (LEC) at UiS is been appointed by the University Board, and works with the environment that the studies and their contents are offered within.
+The Learning Environment Committee (LEC) at UiS is been appointed by the University Board.
+The LEC attend to the environment that the studies and their contents are offered within.
 This includes the physical, digital, psychosocial, organisational and educational learning and study environment.

 The Learning Environment Committee works for a learning environment that supports the university's strategy and complies with the provisions of the Universities and University Colleges Act.

 The Learning Environment Committee is the university's main body in learning environment issues.
 It also constitutes the institution's learning environment committee in the sense of the Act.
 The main concern of the Committee is how the university works to improve the quality of the surroundings the individual study programmes and their content.
 The Committee works to ensure compliance with current requirements and guidelines for the educational, psychosocial, digital, organisational and physical learning environment, and towards achievement of the university's objective for these areas.

 The structure and content of the studies are both key elements of the quality of each study, and equally important is the environment within which the study content is offered.
 The Education Committee has a particular responsibility for the quality of the study programmes' academic content (including relevance) and structure, and the Learning Environment Committee has a particular responsibility for following up the quality of the study content's surroundings, and on how accessible the study content is.
 Together, the Education Committee and the Learning Environment Committee form the university's central body for quality in education.